staffoffrost/lbdate/README.md

 ### Get Replacer

-This methods allows you to generate a `replacer` functions that can be user with `JSON.stringify`.
+This methods allows you to generate a `replacer` function that can be user with `JSON.stringify`.

 ```typescript
 lbDate.getReplacer();